AlexLamson/BoilingPoint/README.md

 BoilingPoint
 ============

-Java applet to visualize the effects of pressure and temperature on boiling point.
+Java application to visualize the effects of pressure and temperature on boiling point.

 To run it, compile all classes and run "BoilingPointAL".